 - Which medium will you be using to draw the map?

 - Whiteboard, sticky notes, chart paper, digital illustrations, and so on.

 - Mystery shopping, Net Promoter Score (NPS) surveys, customer feedback forms, and mystery calling can all provide actionable insights.

 Define Key Themes

 - Combine them under an emotion or a situation occurring at a particular CX touchpoint.

 Update the Map

 To achieve maximum effectiveness and positive customer experiences, it is best to combine one or more mapping methods.
-By making the consumer experience the center of an organization’s ‘pre-game’ strategy, it increases consumer confidence in their services and products.
+Making the consumer experience the center of an organization’s ‘pre-game’ strategy, increases consumer confidence in their services and products.
 Empathy mapping will, eventually, help teams identify actionable insights and overcome key problem areas in their brand’s customer journey.